Culture: The Best Kept Secrets of the Townships

 Orford Musique

 Located in an amazing setting, Orford Musique, is a classical music academy which has gained international renown.
 However, it’s also a place where magnificent concerts are performed and events organized.
-This summer, you can let yourself be enchanted by the numerous concerts that will be given as part of the Festival Orford Musique.
-The detailed program offering a combination of music, visual arts and gastronomy, will become available soon.
+This summer, you can let yourself be enchanted by the numerous concerts that will be given as part of the Festival Orford Musique, from mid june to mid august.

 ©Jessie Jolin